Market research: identify your market

 - Analyse your potential customers through a customer survey.
 This provides insight into who your customers are and what their buying behaviour is.
 With this data, you determine how, where and when you approach your customers.

-- Identify opportunities and threats around your company through an environmental analysis (in Dutch).
+- Identify opportunities and threats around your company through an environmental analysis.
 Then you know how ideal the conditions are for your company.

 - Research the experiences and wishes of your existing customers based on a customer satisfaction survey.
 This way you know whether you can optimize your product or service.
 After all, happy customers generate new customers.